whyisyoung/whyisyoung/README.md

 Previously, I've done some projects related to concept drift detection and explanation, VirusTotal reliability, phishing detection, IoT authentication system (Amazon Alexa and Google Home), and vulnerability reproducibility.
 Four of them have been published in top-tier conferences like USENIX Security and IMC.

-`I'm looking for a SDE/research internship for 2021 Summber.`
+`I'm looking for a SDE/research internship for 2021 Summer.`